yangyutu/llm_book.github.io/_sources/docs/chapter_foundation/word_embeddings.md

 ### Visualization
-We can visualize the word embedding space by projecting onto a 2D plane using two leading principal components [\autoref{ch:neural-network-and-deep-learning:ApplicationNLP:fig:word2vecvisualization}].
+We can visualize the word embedding space by projecting onto a 2D plane using two leading principal components [{numref}`chapter_foundation_fig_word_embedding_word2Vec_visualization'].
 The neighboring words of *apple* include *macintosh, microsoft, ibm, Windows, mac, intel, computers* as well as *wine, juice*, which capture to some extent the two common meanings in the word *apple*.
 This example also reveals the drawback of the word2vec approach, where we associate each token with a fixed/static embedding irrespective of context.
 For example, *apple* in *I like to eat an apple* vs *Apple is great company* means two different things and have the same embedding.

 Another example is the word *bank*, which has two contrasting meanings in the following two sentences:
 * *We went to the river bank*.
 * *I need to go to bank to make a deposit*.

 The nearest words of *bank* in the Word2Vec model are *banks, monetary, banking, imf, fund, currency,* etc. , which does not capture the second meaning.
 More formally, we say static word embeddings from Word2Vec model cannot address polysemy.\footnote{the coexistence of many possible meanings for a word or phrase.} On the other hand, the mean of a word can usually be inferred from its left and right context.
-Therefore it is also essential to develop context-dependent embeddings, which will be discussed in \autoref{ch:neural-network-and-deep-learning:ApplicationNLP:sec:BERT_pretrainedLanguageModels}.
+Therefore it is also essential to develop context-dependent embeddings, which will be discussed in {ref}`chapter_foundation_sec_bert`.

 ```{figure} ../img/chapter_foundation/wordEmbedding/word2Vec_visualization.png